KSP-SpaceDock/SpaceDock/api.md

 * `name`: Your new mod's name
 * `short-description`: Short description of your mod
 * `version`: The latest friendly version of your mod
+* `game-short-name`: The short name of the game your mod is for.
+Alternatively specify the id with `game-id`.
-* `game-version`: The KSP version this is compatible with
+* `game-version`: The game version this is compatible with
 * `license`: Your mod's license
 * `ckan`: If "yes", automatically add your mod to the CKAN index
 * `zipball`: The actual mod's zip file